hammad25/Rock-Paper-Scissors/README.md

 # Space Rock Paper Scissors
 * [live link] of the project
 ## Project Overview
 In this project I have taken the classic Rock Paper Scissor game and given it a space theme and storyline.
-The user i.e the solider, must fire a weapon from his spaceship control panel that consists of **Rock**, **Paper** and **Scissors** which must defeat the enemy, the evil space army and bring peace to the galactic kingdom by winning to two wars.
-The first war consists of 3 battle rounds and after winning those the final war, where the user only has 5 seconds to fire his selected weapon determining the fate of the galaxy.
+The user i.e the solider, must fire a weapon from his spaceship control panel that consists of **Rock**, **Paper** and **Scissors**.
+He must defeat the enemy, the evil space army and bring peace to the galactic kingdom by winning two wars.
+The first war consists of 3 battle rounds and the second and final war.
+For the final war the user will only has 5 seconds to fire the selected weapon determining the fate of the galaxy.

 ![Demonstration of Site Responsiveness](documentation/readme-responsiveness.png)